zwim/suntime/README.md

 # Suntime

-Calculate ephemeris
+Calculates ephemeris and different types of twilight depending on your geolocation.

 ## Usage

-See `test.lua` for an example
+See `test.lua` for an example.

 1.)
 Set your position: